mnevison/milestone-p1/TESTING.md

 Devices I used to check personally are:

-* Primary Display
+- Primary Display

-    * AOC 24" 1080p Monitor
+  - AOC 24" 1080p Monitor

-* Laptop
+- Laptop

-    * Lenovo Thinkpad 14inch
+  - Lenovo Thinkpad 14inch

-* Mobile
+- Mobile
-    * Google Pixel 7
+  - Google Pixel 7
-    * Google Pixel 7a
+  - Google Pixel 7a
-    * Google Pixel 6
+  - Google Pixel 6
-    * Samsung s20
+  - Samsung s20

 I tested the site using Google Chrome, Microsoft Edge and Firefox on the Desktop & Laptop.
 Mobile devices are running Chrome, and I was able to use the Samsung Browser on the s20.

-*Unfortunately I don't know anyone who has a device that is part of the Apple ecosystem, so my testing on Apple products is LIMITED!
-I was however able to find a website <browserstack.com> that allowed me to emulate Safari for a very small amount of time.
-I took some screenshots of the process, however I was only allowed access for 2 minutes.*
+_Unfortunately I don't know anyone who has a device that is part of the Apple ecosystem, so my testing on Apple products is LIMITED!
+I was however able to find a website <https://browserstack.com> that allowed me to emulate Safari for a very small amount of time.
+I took some screenshots of the process, however I was only allowed access for 2 minutes._

 #### Resizing Desktop